Action Center 3) Technologies – the Platform for Success

 1) Successful alliances yield benefits for the partners and evolve progressively in their possibilities.

-2) Successful alliances involve collaboration (creating new value together) rather than mere exchange (getting something
+2) Successful alliances involve collaboration (creating new value together) rather than mere exchange (getting something back for what you put in).

 3) Successful alliances are supported by a dense web of interpersonal connections and internal infrastructures that enhance learning; they cannot be controlled by formal systems.